iterative/dvc.org/static/docs/get-started/configure.md

 > This command is only shown for informational purposes.
 No need to actually run
 > it in order to continue with this guide.

-You can see, that DVC does not require installing any databases, servers, or warehouses.
+You can see that DVC doesn't require installing any databases, servers, or warehouses.
 It can use bare S3 or SSH to store data, intermediate results, and your models.